RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

   - Obtain requirements from the business.
   - Define project scope and objectives.
   - Agree on timelines and set project milestones.
-  - Create sprint tickets and organize them into the backlog for the development team.
+  - Create sprint tickets and organise them into the backlog for the development team.

 This stage ensures that the project is properly scoped, and that all stakeholders are aligned on the goals before development begins.